mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 ![npm downloads](https://img.shields.io/npm/dm/notistack.svg)

 With an imperative API, [notistack](https://github.com/iamhosseindhv/notistack) allows you to vertically stack multiple Snackbars without having to handle their open and close states.
-Even though this is discouraged by Material Design, it is still a common pattern found across many other apps.
+Even though this is discouraged in the Material Design guidelines, it is still a common pattern.

 {{"demo": "IntegrationNotistack.js", "defaultCodeOpen": false}}